The diagnosis of social phobia in Aspergers (high functioning autistic) kids emphasizes the following:

 - Due to limitations of cognitive and perceptual skills, Aspergers kids with social phobia need not recognize that their fear in social situations is excessive or unreasonable.

-- The anxiety brought on by social situations may be evidenced by crying, tantrums, freezing, or shrinking from social situations with unfamiliar people.
+- The anxiety brought on by social situations may be evidenced by crying, tantrums, meltdowns, freezing, shutdowns, or shrinking from social situations with unfamiliar people.

 - There must be evidence of the social fears existing for a minimum of six months.

 Developmental Pathways to Social Phobia—